Dingbat (building)

-A dingbat is a type of apartment building that flourished in the Sun Belt region of the United States in the 1950s and 1960s, a vernacular variation of shoebox style "stucco boxes".
+A dingbat is a type of apartment building, named for the midcentury-esque visual motifs on their exterior, that flourished in the Sun Belt region of the United States in the 1950s and 1960s, a vernacular variation of shoebox style "stucco boxes".
 Dingbats are boxy, two or three-story apartment houses with overhangs sheltering street-front parking.
 They remain widely in use today as “bastions of affordable shelter.”
+The dingbat, like the bungalow court, was a "popular and populist form of housing."

+By converting single-family lots into multi-family homes, single-family dwellings could now house multiple households and still provide parking space.

-Mainly found in Southern California, but also in Arizona, Florida, Hawaii, Nevada, Bronx, New York, and Vancouver, Canada.
-Dingbats vary in cost from inexpensive to high-end.
+Mainly found in Southern California, but also in Arizona, Florida, Hawaii, Nevada, and Vancouver, Canada, dingbats vary in cost from inexpensive to high-end.
 Some replaced more distinctive but less profitable building structures, such as single-family Victorian homes.
 Since the 1950s they have been the subject of aesthetic interest as examples of Mid-Century modern design and kitsch, since many dingbats have themed names and specialized trim.

 From a structural engineering perspective, the "tuck-under parking" arrangement may create a soft story if the residential levels are supported on slender columns without many shear walls in the parking level.
 Soft story buildings can collapse during an earthquake.